flutter/website/src/development/platform-integration/ios/apple-frameworks.md

 ---
-title: Leveraging Apple's System Libraries
+title: Leveraging Apple's System APIs and Frameworks
-description: Learn how to apply knowledge of Apple's APIs and frameworks when building Flutter apps.
+description: Learn about Flutter plugins that offer equivalent functionalities to Apple's frameworks
 ---

-This document is for iOS developers looking to apply their existing knowledge of Apple's APIs within Flutter.
+This document is for iOS developers looking to learn about Flutter plugins that offer equivalent functionalities to Apple's system libraries.
 This includes accessing the device hardware and interacting with specific frameworks like `HealthKit` or `MapKit`.

 <!-- Add once SwiftUI PR is merged -->